 The quality of accommodation in Murghab is limited.
-Water can be irregular and there is no central electricity grid in the town.
+Water can be irregular.
+However, since 2018, regular electricity is now a feature of Murghab: 24/7 for 8 months a year and 18hr per day in winter.
 Showers are typically from buckets or a trickle coming out of a pipe.
 Generators are only run in the evenings, but most guesthouses have a solar panel which you can charge a phone from during the day.

 45 somoni in a yurt, 95 for a dorm with breakfast, more for a private room.
 This is the place to go if you want to meet other travelers and comfort is not a priority.
 It gets very busy in the summer months and is especially popular amongst cyclists.

-The electricity runs for only 3.5 hours in the evening and everyone fights for an outlet, the showers are often a slow trickle which never gets hot, and the food is basic but decent.
-On the upside, there is plenty of space to hang out with the many other travelers.
+The showers are often a slow trickle which never gets hot and the food is basic but decent, but at least there is no more fighting for outlets now that a permanent power supply came to Murghab.
+There is plenty of space to hang out with the many other travelers.
 Staying in the yurt is the best value as the comfort is the same if not greater than the dorms.
 The receptionist speaks fluent English and German.

 140 somoni with dinner and breakfast.
 Not the most welcoming place but the rooms are clean enough, there’s a shower, and the daughter speaks a little English.